The best hotels in Zlatibor

 Breakfast at any pension includes homemade bread, kajmak (clotted cream), and local honey.
 Don't skip it.
 Serbian mountain breakfasts are genuinely one of the best things about Zlatibor.
 Traditional cafes on the main promenade sell Turkish-style coffee (100 RSD) and burek (cheese pie, 150 RSD) for morning.

-Zlatibor's best neighborhoods
+Zlatibor's best hotel regions

 Zlatibor is a plateau mountain resort 270km south of Belgrade.
 The central resort area has most of the hotels and the gondola to Tornik ski area.
 The village of Sirogojno is 8km east and has Serbia's best open-air ethnographic museum.
 Gostilje waterfall is 15km west.